The new American age

 When one ancient culture eclipsed others, it often took hundreds of years to do so.
 And there were quite some stumbles on the way.
 In our nanosecond times, we don’t have the patience for slow but steady developments.
 Yet, those gradual but inescapable developments have not disappeared.
 They still do their work.
 In stealth mode, beneath the surface of bluster and politics.

-In the old times, asymmetric advantages made one city, one state, one ruler eclipse all others.
+In the old times, asymmetric advantages made one city, one state, and one ruler eclipse all others.
 Most big empires fell because living big made them fat and weak.
-They always started out with their innovative spirits sharp.
+They always started with their innovative spirits sharp.
 But the good life has brought down even the hardest men.

 Steely, wild-eyed, innovative nomads became well-fed and well-entertained city dwellers.
-Until a new, innovative, hard people came and replaced those that have grown fat and lazy.
+Until new, innovative, hard people came and replaced those that have grown fat and lazy.

 We can see this cycle repeat in recent history.
-The almighty British Empire reduced to a small nation-state.
+The almighty British Empire was reduced to a small nation-state.
 Their former subject, the US, holds sway over the globe today.
-It was the lean colonist that overpowered the red-coated colossus.
+It was the lean colonists that overpowered the red-coated colossus.
 Some are quick to predict that the age of US hegemony is itself coming to an end.
 They say that China will eclipse it as the dominant power.

 The established power often retains a fundamental lead over its peers.
 In ancient history, this was often due to organizational innovation.
 Yet. the US stages a very different sort of comeback – or let’s call it rejuvenation cycle.
 It rediscovers its entrepreneurial roots.
 By doing so it kicks the greatest energy revolution of recent history into overdrive.

 For decades, the Western world has suffered from the scourge of de-industrialization.
 All the manufacturing went to countries with much lower wages.
 Less stringent social protections and laxer environmental rules added fuel to the fire.
 Many thought that we would be able to replace the blue collars with white collars.
-So we pushed IT, financial wizardry and the service sector as a whole in our own mature economies.
+So we pushed IT, financial wizardry, and the service sector as a whole in our mature economies.

 But we were wrong.
 Countries that shed their industrial base put their economic fortunes in other people’s hands.
 And the jobs that go with it.